jonegil/gui-with-gio/egg_timer/10_input_boiltime.md

 // The inputbox
 layout.Rigid(
   func(gtx C) D {
-    boilDurationInput.SingleLine = true
+    // Define characteristics of the input box ... boilDurationInput.SingleLine = true
     boilDurationInput.Alignment = text.Middle
+    // ... and wrap it in material design ed := material.Editor(th, &boilDurationInput, "sec")
 ```
 We start by defining two of it's characteristics
  - ```SingleLine``` forces the box to always be one line high.